kubikji2/qpp-openscad-library/README.md

-# openscad-libraries
+# Q++ Openscad Library

-My libraries used in OpenScad.
+Set of useful geometries variants and utilities for descriptive modeling tool OpenScad.